mhay10/AudiobookTools/README.md

 - [Audiobook Bay](https://audiobookbay.net) (best torrent site)
 - [LibreVox](http://librivox.org/search) (best for public domain)
 - Your local library (best option for all of them)
-  - For CD audiobooks, you can rip them to MP3 using [Exact Audio Copy](https://www.exactaudiocopy.de/en/)
+  - For CD audiobooks, you can rip them to MP3 using Windows Media Player or similar software

 ## Android Apps - Copy audiobook files to your phone to listen